mbari-org/mxm/development.md

     yarn unlink @mbari/quasar-app-extension-qgeomap
     yarn add --dev link:../../qgeomap

-which of course assumes the indicated path for qgeomap's root directory.
+which of course assumes the indicated path is qgeomap's root directory.